Sustainable Plan for Tourism & Conventions 2023-25

 Our 2nd Sustainability Plan for Tourism & Conventions 2023-25 builds on our first phase 2022-23 version.
 This updated plan reflects our focus for the next two years as we work with industry to develop the tourism and conventions sector and raise our profile to benefit our citizens, our economy and environment.
 Many of the actions in our Plan, have been updated to reflect our progress and the enhanced focus on Equality, Diversity and Inclusion and Accessibility

 This plan sets out key actions which focus on driving and supporting change across the sector.
-The actions within this plan feed into and directly
+The actions within this plan will be incorporated into the new 2024-26 tourism action plan (aimed for completion early 2024) which will feed into and directly support:

-- support the national tourism strategy Scotland Outlook 2030
+- the national tourism strategy Scotland Outlook 2030

 We are experiencing dynamic change and there is a need now for our tourism industry, government, public sector and communities to collectively respond, adapt and work together to deliver responsible, sustainable and managed growth for the future.